 The misinformation regarding Jesus as the “only begotten” or “only unique” Son of God stresses a need for the issue to be clarified.
-One Muslim apologist said the word “begotten” used in the Gospel of John “has been thrown out from the Revised Standard Version of the Bible as an interpolation and a fabrication.”
+Many Muslims allege that the word “begotten” used in the Gospel of John “has been thrown out from the Revised Standard Version of the Bible as an interpolation and a fabrication.”

-While the Muslims hate to see “begotten” in the Bible, some Christians (“KJV onlyites”) luridly accuse modern Bibles of “eliminating every single reference to Jesus as God’s only begotten Son.”
+While the Muslims hate to see “begotten” in the Bible, some Christians who identify as “KJV onlyites” luridly accuse modern Bibles of “eliminating every single reference to Jesus as God’s only begotten Son.”
 Their conclusion: it’s a New Age agenda.
-Sometimes it’s intriguing to see how much ignorance people have managed to gather.
-I intend to answer these indirectly by rebutting the Watchtower Society’s misuse of the “only begotten Son” to also peddle their errors:
+It’s intriguing to see how much ignorance both sides have managed to gather.
+I intend to answer these indirectly by also rebutting the Watchtower Society’s misuse of the “only begotten Son” to also peddle their Christological errors:

 Where to begin?
-The title “Son of God” as used by Jesus means the “likeness of the invisible God” and “the express image of His person” (Col. 1:15, Heb.
+The title “Son of God” as used for Jesus means the “likeness of the invisible God” and “the express image of His person” (Col. 1:15, Heb.
 1:3).
 Jesus has the same essence and attributes of the Father.
-Since God has been a Father from eternity, and not at a point in time as JWs suggest, both He and Son are eternal and have no beginning.
+Since God has been a Father from eternity, and not at a point in time as Jehovah’s Witnesses suggest, both He and Son are eternal and have no beginning.

-The New International Dictionary of New Testament Theology states that the term “only begotten” came from the Latin Vulgate translated by Jerome.
+Historically, the term “only begotten” came from the Latin Vulgate Bible translated by Jerome.
 He used the term to counter the Arian claim that Jesus was not begotten but made – though his understanding of it doesn’t imply procreation.
 The word made its way into the Bibles used during the Reformation.
-Monogenes was derived from “monos” (one) and “ginmai” – which is NOT related to the verb “gennao” (begotten), but to “genomai” (to be).
+Monogenes was derived from the words “monos” (one) and “ginmai” – which is not related to the verb “gennao” (begotten), but to “genomai” (to be).
 Hence, the “genos” from monogenes means “kind or type.”
-It has nothing to do with “begotten” (Murray Harris, The New Testament Use of Theos, Baker Book, 1992, 84-87).
+It directly has nothing to do with “begotten” (Murray Harris, The New Testament Use of Theos, Baker Book, 1992, 84-87).

 The Watchtower writer was doing well until now.
 That “only-begotten” was used of Isaac actually shows that it is a mis-translation, because Isaac was not the only son Abraham had; he also “begetted” Ishmael.
 Thus, “one of a kind” or “unique” son would be a better rendering of the verse.
 Aside this, the use of monogenes in Hebrews differs from apostle John’s use.
 Even in the LXX, it was used to mean “solitary” (Ps.
 25:16).